 "Jeff Chastain.
 First of all, you've got to follow him on Instagram–it's an amazing combo of his clients, his cat, and his huge tattooed muscles.
 His line is my go-to—I live by his Moisturizing Sea Salt Spray ($24).
 In addition to being talented, he's a lovely person and easy to talk to, which is essential in a hairstylist.
 You have to be comfortable enough with one another to give honest feedback—hair is too important for miscommunication."

 Do you have a favorite NYC salon?
-Tell us in the comments, and shop for our favorite products for air-drying your hair effortlessly.
+Tell us in the comments, and check out the best hairstylists on Instagram you need to follow, stat.